nesi/support-docs/docs/General/FAQs/Two_Factor_Authentication_FAQ.md

 plans to implement SSH key-based authentication.
 Only time-based codes are currently valid.

-## I have a new mobile device.
-How do I transfer my old second factor onto my new device?* *
+## How do I transfer my old second factor onto my new device?

+### Authy

-**Authy:** It should get synchronised automatically.
+ It should get synchronised automatically.

+### Google Authenticator

-**Google Authenticator:** Open Authenticator on both devices.
+Open Authenticator on both devices.
 On the original device tap the three-dot menu icon followed by **Transfer accounts**, then **Export accounts**, select the accounts you want to keep and then press **Next**.
 If these options are not present then first update your Authenticator.
 On the new device press **Import existing accounts** then scan the QR code provided on the old device.

 ## How do I get a new Second Factor?

 **Answer:** See article
 [here](../../General/FAQs/How_to_replace_my_2FA_token.md).